odea-project/qAlgorithms/report/report.md

 The following description only concerns the grouping by mz and scan number of centroids.
 Other subsetting routines are not included in the program at the time of writing.
-It is assumed centroiding has been performed with the qCentroids algorithm [@reuschenbachDevelopmentScoringParameter2022], meaning all centroids have a specified mass error.[@gerrit: what is the reason for this mass error?]
+It is assumed centroiding has been performed with the qCentroids algorithm [@reuschenbachDevelopmentScoringParameter2022], meaning all centroids have a specified mass error.
+The error is essential to the workings of the binning algorithm.

 Subsetting is performed iteratively over all open bins.
-Since the algorithm requires a bin to start, all centroids in the dataset are collected and merged into one bin initially.[@gerrit: this should be moved to the front of this section.]
+Since the algorithm requires a bin to start, all centroids in the dataset are collected and merged into one bin initially.

 First, open bins are subsets considering mz.
 Grouping in mz utilizes the order spaces of neighboring data points, which are calculated after sorting points in the bin by mz.